 The description on page 19 of OD&D, Vol 2 covers how it damages by touch and asphyxiates via spores.
 Holmes follows this closely and their are no changes to the description in the published rulebook.
 The only change the rulebook makes is to the change the Move from "Non-motile" to "Non-mobile".

-As I mentioned previously, the only thing distinguishing Skeletons & Zombies in OD&D, Vol 2 is their different HD (1/2 for skeletons, 1 for zombies).
+As I mentioned previously, the only thing distinguishing Skeletons & Zombies in OD&D, Vol 2 is their different HD and AC (1/2 HD, AC 7 for skeletons, 1 HD, AC 8 for zombies).
 Thus, Holmes entry in the manuscript is pretty similar to the one for skeletons.
-In fact, he keeps it so similar that he includes the same HD (1/2) and AC (7).
+In fact, he keeps it so similar that he includes the same HD (1/2) by mistake.
+He also writes "Armor Class Shield, 7"; Shield alone should be AC 8.
 Since he correctly separated another dual entry (Goblins/Kobolds), I think this is just an oversight on his part rather than misunderstanding of the notation.

 The published rulebook keeps the manuscript text the same, except for adding one new sentence at the end: "By nature they are slow, getting only one attack every other melee round".
 I assume this change was to keep them in line with the Night of the Living Dead.
 The rulebook also changes their stats, restoring AC7 but changing the HD not to 1, but to 2.
 I assume this upgrade is to compensate for their every other round of attacking.

-In B2, Gygax provides some twists on the Holmes Basic zombie, including amulets of protection from good that make them turn as ghouls, and Warrior Zombies.
+In B2, Gygax provides some twists on the Holmes Basic zombie, including amulets of protection from good that have them turned as ghouls, and Warrior Zombies.

 * * * * *